HarunTeper/AuNa/README.md

 For example, the platooning service is currently implemented in the ros2-platooning scenario in Artery.
 It detects whether or not a message originates from the direct leading vehicle and forwards these received messages to the platooning controller.

+The scenario can be launched by running the following command

+    cmake --build build --target run_ros2_platooning

 In general, it is possible to add arbitrary services to Artery to evaluate other message formats or scenarios.

 ## Acknowledgements